Computing and Information Technology BSc (Hons) – 2023 entry

 Employers are increasingly seeking people with a broad range of skills that encompass management and leadership, as well as technical ability.
-Our courses produce graduates with this well-rounded skill set of strong academic knowledge and professional training to produce highly employable people.
+Our BSc combines technology, industry relevance and professional training to produce highly employable people.

-Computer science and information technology graduates will be highly sought after for a wide range of roles, including within the software, consumer electronics, telecommunications and security industries.
+Our graduates are sought after in the software, consumer electronics, telecommunications and security industries.

-Former Surrey students are now involved in all areas, from software development and building simulation systems to devising IT strategies and managing organisations.
+Former students are involved in many different fields, from software development and building simulation systems to devising IT strategies and managing organisations.